 Secondly, review the area to be stretched.
 This stretch obviously puts a large strain on the muscles of the hamstrings and lower back.
 So if your hamstrings or lower back aren’t 100% healthy, don’t do this stretch.

-With the high occurrence of back pain among the population, this second consideration could easily rule out another 50%, which means this stretch is only suitable for about 25% of the population.
-Or, the well trained, physically fit, injury free athlete.
+With the high occurrence of back pain among the population, this second consideration could easily rule out another 25%, which means this stretch is only suitable for about 50% of the population.
+Or, physically fit and healthy, injury free individuals.

-Then apply the four precautions above and the well trained, physically fit, injury free athlete can perform this stretch safely and effectively.
+Then apply the four precautions above and the physically fit and healthy, injury free individual can perform this stretch safely and effectively.